-As the air heats up, it becomes more buoyant.
-The greater the temperature differential between the inside air and the ambient outside air, the greater becomes the buoyancy force.
+As air heats up, it becomes more buoyant.
+Think of a hot air balloon.
+The greater the temperature differential between the inside air and the ambient outside air, the greater becomes the buoyancy force, and the faster the balloon rises.
 This gap-of-heat principle works at night as well, just at a lower level on the thermometer.

 Then the air changes direction